Star IconProgram of

 - Jewish Education Center of Cleveland (JEC)

-With a strategic goal to “expand availability and accessibility of high-quality, compelling Jewish learning experiences,” the Israel Scholarships and Camp Grants department offers funding to help teens and young adults enjoy an Israel experience and/or Jewish overnight camp.
+With a strategic goal to deepen high-quality, compelling and accessible Jewish learning experiences, the Israel Scholarships and Camp Grants department offers funding to help teens and young adults enjoy an Israel experience and/or Jewish overnight camp.

 A Gift of Israel is an incentive savings plan that helps families save for an approved educational experience in Israel, including 8th grade trips, summer high school programs, and a semester/year in Israel during high school, college and beyond.
 Funds are available through age 26.